Numeryst/Numeryst.github.io/content/authors/admin/_index.md

     url: https://Numeryst.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in Mathematics, Programming, and Music
+bio: I am interested in Mathematics, Programming, and Deep Learning

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.